GalvanizeOpenSource/100-ds-problems/100-problems.md

         => {0: 3.5, 1: 4}
     ```

-1. (Numpy) Given an array `x`, and a matrix `M` (two dimensional array) with the same number of columns as the length of `x`, find the row in `M` that makes the smallest angle with `x`.
+1. Given an array `x`, and a matrix `M` (two dimensional array) with the same number of columns as the length of `x`, find the row in `M` that makes the smallest angle with `x`.

-1. Numpy) Given a number `n`, create a matrix of zeros, but with ones on the diagonals immediately below and above the main diagonal.
+1. Given a number `n`, create a matrix of zeros, but with ones on the diagonals immediately below and above the main diagonal.
 For example, when `n=5`, you should create the following matrix

     ```
     [